Brian George: Career

 George appeared as a United Nations secretary in Austin Powers: International Man of Mystery, as Julian Bashir's father in the Star Trek: Deep Space Nine episode "Doctor Bashir, I Presume?", and on a recurring basis as Raj's father in The Big Bang Theory.
 In 2006, he landed a recurring role as Sasan's father Omid in So NoTORIous.
 He also provided the voice of Bob Fish in the last two series of Bob and Margaret.

-He appeared on numerous other sitcoms, including three episodes of Seinfeld as Pakistani immigrant Babu Bhatt, who is deported to Pakistan when Elaine Benes fails to give Jerry Seinfeld his mail, which contains Babu's visa application, in time.
-George returned in the series' finale.
+He appeared on numerous other sitcoms, including three episodes of Seinfeld as Babu Bhatt.
 He also appeared in two episodes of Ellen as Ranjit, a member of the book club that gathers in Ellen's book shop.

 He had a recurring role as newsman Hugh Persons on Doctor, Doctor during its second season.

 He made a guest appearance in the first season of Gene Roddenberry's Andromeda as Wayist religious leader Vikram Singh Khalsa.
 He also appeared in One Tree Hill as Brooke's taxi driver when she goes to launch her clothes line in New York.

 George has done voiceover work in animated shows such as Batman: The Animated Series (as musician turned gangster Jimmy "The Jazzman" Peake); Handy Manny; Kim Possible as antagonist Duff Killigan, a Scotsman who uses exploding golf balls when attacking Kim and Ron Stoppable, Kim's sidekick; Avatar: The Last Airbender as Guru Pathik; Batman Beyond; Justice League (voicing Parasite, in a style similar to the first voice actor of Parasite, Brion James), Morgan Edge and President George W. Bush), MASK, Invader Zim, and Jedi Master Ki-Adi Mundi in Season 2 of Star Wars: The Clone Wars.
 He has also appeared in video games like Star Wars: Knights of the Old Republic, Baldur's Gate, Ultimate Spider-Man, Mass Effect 3, EverQuest II and Final Fantasy XIV.
 Early in his acting career, he was among the cast of 1985's The Care Bears Movie, and made guest appearances in the Canadian television series The Edison Twins, The Littlest Hobo, Comedy Factory and King of Kensington.

 He also took over the voice of Bob Fish in the Anglo-Canadian animated comedy series Bob and Margaret and Pugg in the 1993 revival series of The Pink Panther.
 He played a guru in the film Inspector Gadget who trains with Inspector Gadget.

 He also made a small guest appearance in the second season of The Mentalist in episode 16 entitled "Code Red".
 He played a professor working at the Northern California Technology Institute.